Book 2 in the Suckers Trilogy

 After having so much fun writing Living Like A Vampire, there had to be a sequel.
-I wrote Raising A Vampire in October 2015, again whilst having no knowledge of how to write English prose.
-However, again, I had so much fun doing it.
-This time, writing in chronological order made it much easier.
-It did take me twice as long as the Book 1 as my story got stuck when I had to think of an escape method.
+I wrote Raising A Vampire in October 2015, again while having no knowledge of how to write English prose.
+But I had so much fun doing it!
+This time, writing the story in chronological order made it much easier.
+It did take me twice as long as Book 1 as my story got stuck when I had to think of an escape method.
 It took me a long time to figure it out.
 I even contacted a flight center to find out if gliders could operate at night 🙂 .

 The ending gives the story that extra bit of oomph, keeping you on your toes.
 It came out of nowhere, my characters leading me on their merry way.
 Honestly, I had nothing to do with it!

-Although reading Living Like A Vampire first is recommended, I tried writing Raising A Vampire as a standalone.
-There is a span of ten years between the two stories, and I have done my best to give you hints of what happened in Book 1 should you not have read it.
-I do recommend reading Book 1 first, so you get to know the characters better and understand their actions.
+Although reading Living Like A Vampire first is recommended, I wrote Raising A Vampire as a standalone.
+There is a span of ten years between the two stories, and I have done my best to give you hints of what happened in Book 1 in case you didn’t read it.
+I do recommend reading Book 1 first, so you get to know the characters a bit better and understand their actions.